What Is the Texas Prosperity Plan?

 Local governments, including jurisdictions like school districts, spend millions of your hard-earned taxpayer dollars to hire corporate lobbyists, who then lobby lawmakers on their behalf to give them even more of your tax dollars.

 It is a massive conflict of interest, and that interest is never in favor of the taxpayer.
+To make matters worse, the problem only continues to get bigger!

 This would be akin to hiring the fox to design the security for your hen house and take care of the chickens.
 In the same way that it is in the foxes’ nature to eat the chickens, it is in a lobbyist’s nature to support their client and take more of your tax dollars.
 We say, fire the fox and have the farmer design the security!